 How to Enter

-To enter the competition, complete the Brave Pitch Competition Entry Form and email it to the Turner School of Entrepreneurship and Innovation at: email@example.com before 5 p.m.
-October 5, 2013.
+To enter the competition, email a brief description of the idea to the Turner School of Entrepreneurship and Innovation at: email@example.com before 5 p.m.
+March 27, 2017.

-The competition will be held on October 8, 2013 at 5:00 p.m. in Baker Hall, room B51.
-All participants will have three minutes, and no more than three minutes, to pitch their idea to a panel of judges.
+The competition will be held on March 29, 2017 at 5:45 p.m. in Westlake Hall, room 130.
+All participants will have three minutes to pitch their idea to a panel of judges.
 No PowerPoint presentations or other visual tools may be used.
+You are allowed to show a prototype.
 Winners will be announced immediately after the competition ends.

 The Brave Pitch Competition is open to all Bradley University students (undergraduate and graduate).
 You may enter as an individual participant or as part of a student team of up to four people.
 A student may only participate in one entry, i.e., either as an individual or a member of a team.
 The Brave Pitch Competition welcomes ideas of any kind, including: